jonathanbeever/mangrove/server/README.md

 $ redis-server
 ```

-Assuming you've cloned this repository, you can install the server:
+Assuming you've cloned this repository and have a terminal open to this directory, you can install the server:
 ```
 $ npm install
 ```